masondelan/ADS502_FinalProject/README.md

 ## 1. Project Overview

 ### Problem Statement
-This project explores how accurately the number of people in a room can be predicted using environmental sensor data.
-The goal is to estimate occupancy levels based on signals such as temperature, CO2, light, and sound intensity.
+This project focuses on predicting room occupancy using environmental IoT sensor data.
+Instead of estimating the exact number of people present, the objective is to classify whether a room is occupied or unoccupied.
+This approach is more suitable for the dataset, which contains a much larger proportion of unoccupied readings compared to occupied ones.

 ### Background and Motivation

-Understanding room occupancy is valuable for energy efficiency, HVAC automation, and smart-building management.
-Rather than using cameras or intrusive tracking, this project focuses on data from non-invasive IoT sensors to create a privacy-friendly approach to detecting when and how many people are present.
+Accurate occupancy detection supports energy-efficient building automation, HVAC optimization, and smart-building management.
+Because the method relies on non-invasive sensor measurements—such as temperature, CO₂ levels, sound intensity, light readings, and PIR motion—it avoids the privacy concerns associated with camera-based monitoring.
+By leveraging these environmental signals, this project develops machine learning models that provide a sensor-driven, privacy-friendly way to determine room occupancy.

 ---